BlyatBeauty/PCGen-Data-Updater/README.md

 1) Make sure the `.bat` script is placed directly in your PCGen folder.
 If it is in a subfolder, the script will not run correctly.
 2) **The script doesn't run!**

 There are a few reasons why it wouldn't run.
-Maybe because Windows Defender, or some antivirus flagged it; or maybe your some other process blocked it because it's a file downloaded from the internet.
+Maybe because Windows Defender, or some antivirus flagged it; or maybe some other process blocked it because it's a file downloaded from the internet.
 It's a common enough issue I heard from others - I imagine it's because of the PowerShell commands in the script.
 Regardless, I can think of 2 solutions here:

 - **Go to your antivirus software's advanced options and exclude the script** - effectively whitelisting it<br>or<br>
 - **Copy the raw text into notepad on your system, then save it as a .bat file** - effectively making it local to your machine